sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 `dist.ini  lib  LICENSE  Makefile.PL  MANIFEST  META.yml  README`

 Awesome.
-We're back in good legal standing with the software gods and, more importantly, we'll look like real software pros.
+We're back in good legal standing with the software gods and, more importantly, our distribution will look like it was created by a real software pro.

 ## Keeping It Clean